juhasev/sample-ninja-help/edit-project-links-entry-link.md

 - **[PROJECT_ID]** variable is automatically replaced with Sample Ninja project ID)
 - **[SESSION_ID]** value is automatically inserted.

+These are optional.
+When you edit the configuration, you can specify what URL params names you want to use for the Panelist ID and Session ID.
+These will be automatically inserted at the end of the base URL.
 ```
 http://mysurvey.com?p=[PROJECT_ID]&s=[SESSION_ID]
 ```